dgwartney/kore-dialog-task-idioms/transfer-on-utterance-failure/README.md

 repair the conversation by prompting the user but once the number of retries are exceeded the user is escalated to an agent via _Agent Transfer_ node.

+The respective examples are:

+1. Exceeding retries on failure to recognize an utterance which then escalates to an agent.
+2. Exceeding retries when prompting a user for a specific entity and then escalating to an agent.

 ## Contents

 - `botDefinition.json`